Injection Site Reaction Testing

 AUDACY is designed to:

-Utilizing data from publicly available, peer reviewed online database such as PIN (Protein Interaction Network) or Reactome, AUDACY supports understanding interconnections between cytokines and gaining insight into the specific mechanisms that have been activated following the administration of the compound into the skin.
-Ultimately, we are able to infer on biological pathways implicated correlating the data generated ex vivo with clinically-related manifestations.
+Utilizing data from publicly available, peer-reviewed online databases such as PIN (Protein Interaction Network) or Reactome, AUDACY supports understanding interconnections between cytokines and gaining insight into the specific mechanisms that have been activated following the administration of the compound into the skin.
+Ultimately, we are able to infer the biological pathways implicated by correlating the data generated ex vivo with clinically related manifestations.

 Bioinformatics-based analysis of multiplex cytokine assays with AUDACY